tripal/fields_generator/CV_guide.md

 ```

-For the field, the the `term_vocabulary` is the **subvocabulary data, not the vocabulary EDAM**.
+For the field, the the `term_vocabulary` is the **subvocabulary** data, which is the DB table value.

 ```
  public static $default_instance_settings = [
-        // The short name for the vocabulary (e.g. schema, SO, GO, PATO, etc.).
+// Vocabulary here refers to the db entry.
         'term_vocabulary' => 'data',
         // The name of the term.
         'term_name' => 'sequence',